jofiel-nguyen/module9-rice/Develop/README.md

-# Tik Tak
+# zic zac

 ## License

-This project is licensed under the GPLv3 license.
+This project is licensed under the GPLv2 license.